-The sites are found on nearly level to undulating soils formed in eolian sands of the Sand Sheet Prairie.
-Slope ranges from 0 to 3 percent.
-Elevation ranges from 20 to 750 feet with a representative elevation around 300 feet.
+The Sandy Loam is found on nearly level to gently sloping soils on the western periphery of the Sandsheet Prairie.
+Slope ranges from 0 to 5 percent, but are mostly less than 3 percent.
+Elevation ranges from 10 to 600 feet.